Home

 The Role of Each of the Ingredients

 The water is added to replace the moisture that the pork naturally looses when it is cooked.
-Salt is added for both flavor and to help hold the water within the muscle fibre.
-The sodium phosphate acts to hold the water within the muscle fibre and this solution delays the growth of spoilage, extending the shelf life of the pork.
+Salt is added for both flavor and to help hold the water within the muscle fiber.
+The sodium phosphate acts to hold the water within the muscle fiber and this solution delays the growth of spoilage, extending the shelf life of the pork.
 The results is better food safety for the consumers and reduced economic loss for retailers.

 Is Enhanced Pork Better Than Regular Pork?